SeapD/SMS-Spammer/README.md

 6. pip install requests
 7. pip install argparse

+# How to use on PC?
+python spammer.py

-# Example of command is:
+# Example of command is (for phones):
 python3 spammer.py

 # Uninstall